ASCCC Philosophical Statement for Open Meetings

 Due to the nature of items discussed during a closed session, the procedure for the taking and reporting of minutes is different than during open session.
-The secretary will select a minute taker that is not part of the Executive Committee.
-If the secretary is the subject of the closed session discussion, the executive director will select the minute taker.
+In general practice, the ASCCC Secretary will take minutes for the closed session.
+If the secretary is the subject of the closed session discussion, the executive director will select a minute taker.
 Printed copies of the minutes will be reviewed and approved at the next meeting of the Executive Committee as a closed session item.
 All copies of the minutes will be collected and maintained by the Secretary or Executive Director.

 Any action taken during closed session will be reported during an open session at the Executive Committee meeting where the action took place.

-The “public” is defined as any member of the Academic Senate for California Community Colleges who is not a member of the Executive Committee, as well as individuals not affiliated with the organization.
+The “public” is defined as anyone not on the Executive Committee, its staff, or invited guests.
 Individuals serving as liaisons to system partners and other organizations are not considered “public” and may be called upon to provide information necessary to the Executive Committee’s deliberation of an issue.

-Public Comments are typically limited to 3 minutes per individual and 30 minutes per agenda item; however, the president may allow further time as necessary.
+Public Comments are typically limited to three minutes per individual and thirty minutes per agenda item; however, the meeting chair may allow further time as necessary.
 Executive Committee members may make a motion to extend the time for public comments for individuals and per agenda item.